Which Business Credit Cards Do Not Report Personal Credit?

 American Express doesn’t report positive activity to the consumer credit bureaus, but it does report negative activity.
 In other words, you can harm your personal credit with it by making mistakes like missing payments or defaulting.

-For no annual fee, you can get 2% cash back on up to $50,000 in purchases with no category restrictions.
+For no annual fee, you can get 2% cash back on up to $50,000 in eligible purchases with no category restrictions.
 Once you exceed the $50,000 cap, all other purchases earn 1% cash back.

-If you’re willing to pay an annual fee, you can earn even more significant rewards, especially if your business involves a lot of travel.
+And if you’re willing to pay an annual fee, you can earn even more significant rewards, especially if your business involves a lot of travel.

 Bank of America

-Unfortunately, most of Bank of America’s business credit cards offer relatively mediocre rewards.
+On top of that, most of Bank of America’s business credit cards offer relatively mediocre rewards.
 They’re serviceable, but you can probably do better with another credit card issuer, especially if you’re willing to pay an annual fee.

 For example, Bank of America’s best cash-back card is the Business Advantage Unlimited Cash Rewards Mastercard.

 If you’re interested in travel rewards and willing to pay an annual fee, Bank of America’s Alaska Airlines Visa Business Card is probably the most lucrative option due to its introductory bonus.
-It provides the following when you spend $3,000 in the first 90 days:
+It provides the following when you spend $4,000 in the first 90 days:

 Alaska’s Famous Companion Fare bonus lets you purchase a second roundtrip ticket alongside your own for just $122, even when the fare would have been much higher.